linuxserver-labs/wireguard-pia/README.md

-# wireguard-pia - Docker mod for linuxserver/docker-wireguard.
+# wireguard-pia - Docker mod for linuxserver/docker-wireguard

-## WIP
+## WIP - NOT SUPPORTED

 This is a slightly edited version of the scripts in the https://github.com/pia-foss/manual-connections/ repo.

-It will automatically create a wg0.conf config in /config
+It will automatically create a wg0.conf file in /config

 ## Usage